Wedding Photography at De Courceys Manor, Cardiff

-Apart from the motorway running nearby, the location just south of the Welsh valleys is largely rural with plenty of greenery and beautiful countryside.
+Apart from the motorway running nearby, its location south of the Welsh valleys is mainly rural with plenty of greenery and beautiful countryside.

-The venue benefits from its own grounds, perfect for the newly-weds to stroll and find locations for their wedding portraits.
+The venue benefits from the grounds, perfect for the newly-weds to stroll and find locations for their wedding portraits.

 Build Your Own>> Bespoke Cardiff Wedding Photography Package

 The Bridal Apartment comes as part of your wedding package and is available to use from the morning preparations.
 It is somewhere for the couple to retire to at the end of the day.